 Every few years you will want to pot up to a larger pot size, replacing as much of the potting medium as practical.

-The Arbequina Olive Tree can be grown indoors
+The Arbequina Olive Tree can be grown indoors with proper growing conditions!

 Perfect Plants offers the self-fertile Arbequina olive variety.
 To produce olives, the Arbequina olive tree requires around 300 chill hours; that is, a total (not necessarily consecutive) of 300 hours below about 50°F during the wintertime.
 So, keep this in mind as you decide when to bring your tree indoors.
 This is not a dwarf variety and can grow up to 20 ft tall in the ground.
 It will stay smaller if planted in a container.